 I don’t mean to boast about my early musical achievements with this premise.
 If I’m telling you this is because I want you to understand how I used to listen to music without sounding too weird.
 Listening to music, for me, was like a personal ritual.
 If you’re a coffee or tea-lover, you know what I mean.
 When I felt like listening to a record or a tape or, later, a CD, I used to sit near my stereo, wear the huge Technics headphones my father gave me, and… listen.
 Just listen, to the whole record, tape, CD.
 Listening to music was an activity in itself.

-For our busy, always-connected, multitasking lifestyles of this day and age, that must look as a waste of time.
-How could you just sit there for 45 minutes without doing nothing else other than listening to music?
+For our busy, always-connected, multitasking lifestyles of this day and age, that must look like a waste of time.
+How could you just sit there for 45 minutes without doing anything else other than listening to music?
 I hear you ask.
 For some it must sound unnerving.
 That is probably because our busy, always-connected, multitasking lifestyle is eating at our attention all the time.
 Today most people’s musical experience is having a streaming service like Spotify or Rdio always in the background while they work or read or even talk on the phone.
 Today, for the most part, music is heard, consumed, not listened.

 The shift from analogue to digital may have a part in it.
 Older media such as vinyl records and tapes, in their beautiful awkwardness, encouraged the listener towards a sequential audio experience.
-You usually bought an album to listen to it from beginning to end, at least of one side of it.
+You usually bought an album to listen to it from beginning to end, at least of one side.
 Skipping was of course possible, but not practical.
 Those were the times of what I call ‘the album culture’.
 If people wanted a more casual listening, they usually purchased singles — smaller 45rpm records with one (or sometimes two) track per side.
 Then came the CD, and things got easier.
 The album format was still strong, but you could easily skip songs, choose to play one song on repeat and even program your ‘playlist’ of favourite songs in an album, leaving out the ones you didn’t like much.
 Or just listen to all songs in a random order.
 Fragmentation began, and with the digital revolution — songs as audio files you can very easily purchase individually — the phenomenon has become widespread, cultural.

 It’s another field where the technological progress has brought us convenience while giving a blow to quality as part of the tradeoff.
 Our current listening experience is degraded on many levels: in the audio quality of what we